Healthy Homes Assessment Totara Park

 Home Assessments Totara Park for Rental Properties

-• Is the space under the floor well-insulated?
-Is there a ground moisture barrier present?
+• Is the space under the floor insulated and is a ground moisture barrier in place?

-• Is there adequate drainage and draught-stopping?
+• Is there adequate drainage and the draught is stopped?

 home assessments for rental properties